 Rebecca (Brown) Achariyakosol is Director of Global Support Services M&A and Strategic Programs at Dell’s headquarters in Round Rock, Texas.
 She’s been with the company since 2003, moving up through the ranks from field regional manager through various senior management positions.
 Upon leaving U-M, she worked as a consultant for A.T.
 Kearney before finding her niche at Dell.
 Here’s what she recalls of her days in Ann Arbor, and her advice for today’s Tauber students.

 Q: In what ways did your Tauber experience shape the professional that you are now?

 A: Tauber gave me an extra layer of rigor and corporate professionalism on top of the regular MBA program.
-The skills I learned with regards to operations and technology are a part of my everyday life today.
+The skills I learned with regard to operations and technology are a part of my everyday life today.

 Q: When you think back on your time with the Tauber Program, what stands out?

 A: My most beneficial and memorable experience was my summer project.
-I was fortunate enough to be able to work with two other individuals who had tremendous experience and skills -- and who were fun to work with.
+I was fortunate enough to be able to work with two other individuals who had tremendous experience and skills -- and who was fun to work with.
 It was a great learning experience.

 Q: What is the most challenging aspect of your work life today?
 How do you find new talent?